In this article you’ll learn about:

 Coconut Oil

-Although coconut oil is not an herb, I felt this needed to be discussed since it’s easily accessible in almost any supermarket.
+Although coconut oil technically isn’t an herb, I felt this needed to be discussed since it’s easily accessible in almost any supermarket.
 In studies, the overall coconut plant inhibited the growth of parasites responsible for the most deadly form of human malaria, P. falciparum, to at least half that of the controls (8).
-These benefits likely stem from their medium-chain, saturated fatty acids (MCSFAs) content, which possesses both antimicrobial and antiparasitic properties (9).
+These benefits likely stem from their medium-chain, saturated fatty acids (MCSFAs) content, which possesses antimicrobial and antiparasitic properties (9).

 Garlic

 Garlic is probably one of the most commonly used cooking spices and happens to be antiparasitic.
 One study found garlic to kill the copepod parasite L. kroyeri obtained from European sea bass (10).
-Other studies confirm that the sulfur-containing compounds in garlic effectively kill parasites like Trypanosoma brucei trypanothione reductase and Leishmania tarentolae (11).
+Another study confirms that the sulfur-containing compounds in garlic effectively kill parasites like Trypanosoma brucei trypanothione reductase and Leishmania tarentolae (11).

 Pumpkin Seeds

 Pumpkin seeds are often roasted and enjoyed as a snack, but they also have health benefits like destroying parasitic worms.
 Several human and animal studies have demonstrated pumpkin seeds possess anthelmintic properties (12,13,14).
 One study concluded that naturally occurring compounds in plants, like pumpkin seeds, constitute an alternative to synthetic anthelmintics (15).
-In the previous ewe clove study, pumpkin seed was also tested and performed better, with a 52.9% average decrease of excreted nematode eggs per gram of feces (7).
+In the previously mentioned ewe study, pumpkin seed was also tested and performed better than cloves, with a 52.9% average decrease of excreted nematode eggs per gram of feces (7).

 To learn more, check out my blog, Benefits of Pumpkin Seed.